techwithanirudh/shadcn-portfolio/README.md

 4. 📚 [Getting Started](#getting-started)

 ## <a name="introduction">🤖 Introduction</a>
-This is a portfolio template built using Next.JS, Framer Motion and Shadcn/UI.
+This is a **Work In Progress** portfolio template built using Next.JS, Framer Motion and Shadcn/UI.
 It's still a work-in-progress.

 ## <a name="tech-stack">🚀 Tech Stack</a>